SeldonIO/seldon-core/docs/source/contents/getting-started/kubernetes-installation/security/index.md

  * [Kafka](#kafka)
  * [Data Plane](#data-plane)

-The various communication points between services is shown in the diagram below:
+The various communication points between services are shown in the diagram below:

 ![networking](networking.jpg)